 This makes experimentation difficult.
 Data prototyping is typically given lower priority to problems or data discrepancies, so from a practical standpoint, experimental projects regularly get bumped from the IT data warehouse queue.
 Clearly, this isn’t very helpful when decisions need to be made on the fly.

-A self-service analytics tool like TARGIT’s updated Data Discovery module is an add-on to a traditional business intelligence platform, and combines the benefits of the secure data warehouse with the modern flexibility and experimentation users want and need.
+A self-service analytics tool like TARGIT’s updated Data Discovery module is an add-on to a traditional BI platform, and combines the benefits of the secure data warehouse with the modern flexibility and experimentation users want and need.
 This tool serves as a mixing pot, allowing you to pull in and combine data on top of the data that exists inside the data warehouse in a single report or analysis.
 With this type of tool, sandbox analytics and data prototyping can be done outside of the data warehouse and if found valuable, added in to the data warehouse and pre-defined data models later by IT.

 This is a smart move for organizations – especially enterprise companies – that have dozens of ERP systems from which to pull data.
 Companies need the time and resources to manage a data warehouse, but benefit from assurance of data quality at all times.